The Top 15 Cheapest States to Live In for a Budget-Friendly Life

 -

-States like West Virginia and Mississippi lead in affordability, boasting low housing costs, taxes, and essential expenses.
+States like West Virginia and Mississippi lead in affordability, boasting low housing costs, taxes, essential expenses, and a low cost lifestyle.

 -